-We reviews our long-lived assets and intangibles periodically to determine potential impairment by comparing the carrying value of the long-lived assets with the estimated future cash flows expected to result from the use of the assets, including cash flows from disposition.
-Should the sum of the expected future cash flows be less than the carrying value, we would recognize an impairment loss.
+The Company reviews its long-lived assets and intangibles periodically to determine potential impairment by comparing the carrying value of the long-lived assets with the estimated future cash flows expected to result from the use of the assets, including cash flows from disposition.
+Should the sum of the expected future cash flows be less than the carrying value, the Company would recognize an impairment loss.
 An impairment loss would be measured by comparing the amount by which the carrying value exceeds the fair value of the long-lived assets and intangibles.
-We did not recognize impairment losses during the years ended December 31, 2009 and 2008.
+The Company recognized no impairment losses during the years ended December 31, 2010 and 2009.